-You can find a gross rent multiplier calculator to help you do the math.
-However, you may be able to do this on your own (unlike other metrics requiring a significant amount of evaluation and comparison).
+You can use the gross rent multiplier calculator to help you do the math.
+However, you may be able to do this one on your own (unlike other metrics that require a significant amount of evaluation and comparison).
 Here’s an example of how it works.

 You can continue to use this GRM formula across other properties.
 Remember, this figure helps you to compare multiple properties to see which one offers the better outcome.

 Most of the time, you want properties that produce the most income.
 The lower the GRM is, the better.
 The figure here, 6.25, is not necessarily good or bad.
 Rather, it is just one metric that can be used to compare several other properties.

 The lower the GRM is compared to other properties that are similar to the first one, the better.
 That means that the property is generating a higher level of income, and ultimately, it will provide you with insight into how long it will take to pay for itself.